microsoft/msrflute/doc/sphinx/scenarios.rst

 Create the configuration file
 ---------------------------------

 The configuration file will allow you to specify the setup in your experiment, such as the optimizer, learning rate, number of clients and so on.
-FLUTE requires the following 5 sections:
+FLUTE requires the following 6 sections:

     * model_config: path an parameters (if needed) to initialize the model.
     * dp_config: differential privacy setup.
     * privacy_metrics_config: for cache data to compute additional metrics.
+    * strategy: defines the federated optimizer.
     * server_config: determines all the server-side settings.
     * client_config: dictates the learning parameters for client-side model updates.